“Trust your gut feeling!”

 GABA keeps us calm and relaxed.
 It also produces positive feelings and relieves stress.
 Besides this, it helps control motility in our gut.
 Without it, our brain can’t function well!
 Gaba benefits are just unbelievable!

-Low GABA is one of the culprits to depression, but sadly, most doctors don’t recognize this, and we are given tranquilizers instead.
+Low GABA is one of the culprits of depression.
+Still, sadly, most doctors don’t recognize this, and we are given tranquilizers instead.

 Too many of us are stressed during midlife, and with menopause on top, we need to hit the brakes, and GABA can help!

-Good news is, there are plenty of ways to support our GABA levels.
-Our food choices play a big role in helping our brain make more GABA.
-Although we can’t get GABA directly in fresh foods because it is created through fermentation, there are certain foods that can stimulate its production.
+The good news is, there are plenty of ways to support our GABA levels.
+Our food choices play a significant role in helping our brain make more GABA.
+Although we can’t get GABA directly in fresh foods because it is created through fermentation, certain foods can stimulate production.

 5 Powerful GABA Benefits in Menopause